 When I was diagnosed with an enlarged heart, I wanted to learn more about it.

-During my research, I learned that an enlarged heart is not a disease in itself.
+During my research, I learned that an enlarged heart, also known as a dilated heart, is not a disease in itself.
 Instead, it is a symptom of a disease.
 Called cardiomegaly, the term is most often applied in the interim between a physician noting that the heart is enlarged, perhaps on an X-ray, and a definite diagnosis based on further testing to identify the condition that has caused the heart to become enlarged.
 Treating an enlarged heart involves treating the condition that caused the cardiomegaly.
 The heart is a muscle, and like any other muscle, it can become larger if it is worked harder.

 Although the condition can sometimes develop without an apparent cause, it is usually the result of a condition that makes the heart work harder than it should.
 As the heart "bulks up," its primary function of pumping blood to the body becomes less efficiently addressed.
 High blood pressure, when left untreated, can overwork the heart.
 So, too, can arrhythmia, an abnormal heartbeat.

-How Are Enlarged Hearts Related To Heart Valve Defects & Heart Disease?
+How Do Enlarged Hearts Relate To Valve Defects?